RETURN TO

 52862341308_dd4701ace0_o

 Our Chair's Dinner is our formal dinner of the conference.
 Cocktail attire is encouraged.
-During our dinner, we will hear a special presentation by our guest speaker, Besa Pinchotti, CEO of the National Military Family Association.

 9 p.m.